-It can be a real pain and some have called us out on its efficiency (there’s a poorly-drawn diagram at the end of this post explaining otherwise), but there really is method behind our madness.
+It can initially be a real pain to get used to (there’s a poorly-drawn diagram at the end of this post explaining otherwise), but there really is method behind our madness.
+I promise.

 Hacks and malware are increasingly making global headlines (just ask WPP and the NHS) and SME inboxes became key targets in 2017.
-Alongside other security concerns, it turns out that a simple change to your learnt and engrained ways of working might just save your business’ reputation.
+Alongside other security concerns, it turns out that a simple change to your learnt and engrained ways of working could save your business’ reputation.

 Why are attachments so insecure?

 Surprisingly, it has taken some time for issues surrounding email security to come to the forefront of business IT strategies.
 While the majority of companies are well-versed in the dangers of viruses transmitted through unencrypted attachments, only now are we seeing widespread awareness of the ease at which others can gain unauthorised access to our email servers and online accounts.
 Your stored emails (and their attachments) really are ripe for the taking.

 Courtesy of Digital Trends, here are some of the main places where your email could be compromised:

 Example: Someone gains physical access to your phone/computer; malware on your recipient’s device crawls emails.